 Jeffrey W. Brosius, CUA, Deputy Director.
 Dr. Brosius is the deputy PI for the CEPHEUS cooperative agreement.
 He has been working in the Solar Physics Laboratory at GSFC since 1985, where he has been PI on NASA and NSF grants, a Co-I on SERTS, AIA, and EUNIS, has coordinated numerous observing campaigns, and was a frequent planner of CDS science operations.
 He has mentored DC public school teachers and chaired the SPD Popular Writing Awards committee.

-Vadim M. Uritsky, CUA, Faculty Liaison.
-Dr. Uritsky is an associate professor and Director of the Applied Space Weather Research Master’s degree program at CUA.
+Vadim M. Uritsky, CUA, Lead Faculty Liaison.
+Dr. Uritsky is a full professor and the Director of the Applied Space Weather Research Master’s degree program at CUA.
 He leads CUA’s Space Weather Center, which plays a significant role in the CUA/NASA GSFC collaboration.
-He has advised a half dozen graduate students conducting research at GSFC.
+He advises CUA graduate students conducting research at GSFC.

 Gina Martin, CUA, Senior Business Manager.
 Ms. Martin has been the Senior Financial Liaison and Budget Officer for the CEPHEUS Cooperative Agreement for the last 8 years.
 With more than 25 years’ experience in financial and budgetary roles in the Federal, academic and scientific workspaces, she will coordinate the daily operations of the Inner Core Management Team, providing logistical support for PHaSER scientists and for the administrative and financial interactions with the COTR, sponsors, resource analysts, procurement, and security.